Online Mechanism Design for Information Acquisition: Offline Information Acquisition

 \end{definition} The following Theorem provides a key result concerning the optimality of symmetric mechanisms. \begin{restatable}{theorem}{thsymmetry} For any $\varepsilon\geq 0$, there exists a symmetric mechanism $\xvec^\circ\in\X^\circ$ such that

 \end{restatable}

-Theorem \ref{th:thsymmetry} states that, in order to find an optimal IC mechanism, it is possible to restrict our attention to symmetric mechanisms only.
+Theorem \ref{th:thsymmetry} states that, an optimal IC mechanism can be found by restricting our attention to symmetric mechanisms only.
 To this extent, we provide a compact formulation of the polytope of symmetric mechanisms as follows:

 We also define the set of \emph{deterministic symmetric mechanisms} which is defined as the set $\Pi$ of mechanisms that associate deterministically an action to each class $c\in\C$.
 Formally, $\Pi\defeq\Xi\cap\left\{0, 1\right\}^{|\C||\A|}$.
 Crucially, differently than $\X$, as we show in the following Lemma, the polytope $\Xi$ can be represented efficiently.